MingshiYangUIUC/Squid-Workshop-Datapack-Template/README.md

 - Datapack description set by `-d <your-description>`.
 This will appear as description in the pack.mcmeta file.

-- Whether to create empty load function, tick function, and load/unload messages, set by `-l`, `-t`, and `-m` with boolean arguments.
+- Options to create empty load function, tick function, and default load/unload messages, set by `-l`, `-t`, and `-m` with boolean arguments.